EduardoZepeda/coffee-bytes-hugo/content/posts/django/para-que-sirve-django-genericforeignkey/index.en.md

 - python
 - django
 - orm
-title: What is Django genericForeignkey for?
+title: What is Django Generic Foreignkey for?
 ---

 You want to use Django to relate one model to another using a foreign key, but the model you want to relate is a different one for each database entry.
-Django offers a solution to your problem, a generic foreign key called genericForeignKey and the ContentType model, which I talked about earlier.
+Django offers a solution to your problem, a Django generic foreign key called genericForeignKey and the ContentType model, which I talked about earlier.

 The genericForeignkey field type is able to link to different types of models, allowing us to relate any other model to ours.
 Remember in the previous post I talked about ContentType?
 Well, now we will give it a practical application.
 If you want to review the previous post, visit my post where I talk about [ContentType in Django](/en/django/what-does-the-contenttype-application-do-in-django/)

-## The genericForeignKey field
+## The Django genericForeignKey field

 Imagine an activity feed that keeps track of what each user does: uploading a video, deleting a song, liking a post, and so on.
 The target of each user's action will be a different model each time, so we can use genericForeignKey to create our feed.